 Unnamed plaintiffs are not obligated to be part of the class.
 They may chose to litigate their legal claims themselves, or not at all.
 After certification of a class, notification is sent to the unnamed plaintiffs to inform them of the lawsuit and they are given the opportunity to opt-out of the class.
 Individuals who so choose are not members of the class, and the class action litigation will not impact their legal rights.
 Therefore, the final resolution of the class action, whether by settlement or judgment, is not binding upon persons who opted-out of the class.
 Likewise, non-members of the class are not entitled to any recovery which may be awarded to the class; however, they may bring their own separate lawsuits asserting their own legal claims.

 Class actions provide a means through which plaintiffs may bring small legal claims that would be too costly to litigate individually.
 Additionally, class actions can equalize the difference in power between robust entities and individuals without significant resources.
 As a group, individuals amplify their ability to litigate, negotiate and settle disputes.

 While the size of a class provides strength to its members, it also limits their choices and options.
 Unnamed plaintiffs (those who chose not to opt-out), have the least amount of control over the case.
 For instance, the named plaintiffs can accept a settlement, which is binding on all class members, regardless of whether un-named members want the case to be determined by a verdict after a full trial.
-(In federal court, FRCP 23 requires judge approval of class action settlements, which may help to safeguard the interests of the class as a whole.)
 Finally, the complexity of class action cases makes them difficult and expensive to litigate, requiring greater time and resources of the attorneys and the court.